 Smoking is a tough addiction because cigarettes are very portable and can get easily integrated in everything you do.
 A meal or a cup of coffee or tea can be followed by by a cigarette; taking a break means having a smoke, or reading a book seems more enjoyable with a cigarette in your mouth… You get the picture.

-However, the same dynamic can apply for any other habit or addiction because they become part of your life and your self-perception.
-Rushing for food, the cookie jar, the tub of ice cream, the TV, the internet, or a sexual encounter when you’re stressed or unhappy may not be as self-destructive as cigarettes, alcohol, or other drugs, but it is just as self-defeating and dis-empowering.
+However, the same dynamic applies to any other habits or addictions, because they become part of your life and your self-perception.
+Rushing for food, the cookie jar, the tub of ice cream, the TV, the internet, a sexual encounter, or the desire to instigate a fight when you’re stressed or unhappy may not be as self-destructive as cigarettes, alcohol, or other drugs, but it is self-defeating as well.